miabekic/Projekt-MTTPP/README.md

 ## Tests classes and functionalities tested in them

  This project contain 4 test classes and they in total have 10 tests.
- For every test class, I decided to show the test results gotten by running the tests in Chrome.
+ For every test class, I decided to show the tests result gotten by running the tests in Chrome.

   ### LogInTests class